AUTOProff/backend-task/README.md

 ## Requirements
 * Use .Net Core 3.1 or 5.0
-* The assignment has to be in a git repository
+* The assignment has to be in a GitHub repository
 * The frontend framework doesn't matter.
 Use what your comfortable with, but we use Vue2.

 ## User stories